m2zmforever/CleanRam/README.md

 # Advanced RAM Cleaner

-A professional, production-ready RAM cleaner for Windows with a modern GUI and system tray integration.
+A Basic, production-ready RAM cleaner for Windows with a modern GUI and system tray integration.

 ## Features